Anupriya123717/ADCI-Skin-Cancer-Suite/README.md

 Model Weights & Deployment

+This repository provides the ADCI model in two formats to ensure maximum compatibility and reproducibility:

+1.⁠ ⁠Production Model (⁠ .keras ⁠):A complete archive containing the model architecture, weights, and optimizer.
+Recommended for direct loading using ⁠ tf.keras.models.load_model() ⁠.

+2.⁠ ⁠Model Weights (⁠ .weights.h5 ⁠):Individual weights used by the ⁠ app.py ⁠ deployment script.

 Due to GitHub's file size limitations (25MB for browser uploads), the trained model weights are hosted on Google Drive.